eigenfoo/old-eigenfoo.github.io/_posts/2019-04-07-bayesian-bandits-2.md

 > This is the second of a two-part series about Bayesian bandit algorithms.
 > Check out the first post [here](https://eigenfoo.xyz/bayesian-bandits/).

+In my previous post, I outlined

-This will be a more theoretical blog post, outlining the theoretical variations on the Bayesian bandit algorithm.
+Unlike the first blog post, this blog post will more theoretical and math-heavy, outlining the variations on the multi-armed bandit problem and extensions to the vanilla Thompson sampling algorithm presented in the first blog post.

 <figure>
     <a href="https://fsmedia.imgix.net/29/fd/a4/56/8363/4fb0/8c62/20e80649451b/the-multi-armed-bandit-determines-what-you-see-on-the-internet.jpeg?rect=0%2C34%2C865%2C432&auto=format%2Ccompress&dpr=2&w=650"><img src="https://fsmedia.imgix.net/29/fd/a4/56/8363/4fb0/8c62/20e80649451b/the-multi-armed-bandit-determines-what-you-see-on-the-internet.jpeg?rect=0%2C34%2C865%2C432&auto=format%2Ccompress&dpr=2&w=650" alt="Cartoon of a multi-armed bandit"></a>